Menu

 Planning

-Using the National Curriculum, every term, Year 1/2 and 3/4 teachers from the DLPT meet and collaboratively plan this intensive curriculum.
-As a group, every foundation subject is discussed and planned meticulously to link with the children’s topic.
-The teachers also take ownership of each unit and introduce the topics to the children at the beginning of every term.
+As a group, every foundation subject is discussed and planned meticulously to align with the curriculum objectives.
+The teachers also take ownership of each unit and introduce the unit to the children at the beginning of every term.
 Throughout the term, the teachers have a continuously updated overview of how and what the children are learning.
+With the termly topics operating on a two-year cycle, all national curriculum objectives will be covered by the end of Year 6.

 Children also have the opportunity to write at length at the end of each topic.
 Although the ‘essay’ is used to assess their knowledge and understanding of the relevant foundation subject, it provides them with additional opportunity to write for a purpose.
+Children can also be assessed through 'knowledge captures', in which children recall all of the subject they have gained through their lessons.

 Within the Early Years Foundation Stage, the EYFS Framework is used as a basis for all planning.
 History is taught through a focus on changes over time in respect of their own lives, for example how they have changed since they were baby and how they will continue to change and develop as they get older.
 Children are asked to bring in baby photos of themselves at the start of the year to support the discussion of how they have changed over time.
 They are encouraged to talk about past and present events in their own lives and in the lives of family members (one of the early learning goals for the end of the year).
 This early learning goal is very much focused on the memories of the children and they are asked to talk about special events or customs/routines for their family.
 We focus on the concept of time and sequence of events so the children become aware of past and future events, e.g. asking 'what happened before that?' when reading a story or looking at the sequence of events for planting seeds or getting changed for PE.
 At the start of the summer term we have two weeks focusing on dinosaurs which the children really enjoy too.
 They do activities related to this topic from all areas of learning, writing and maths for example, and also take on the role-play of a palaeontologist in the role-play area.